Hesperian Health Guides

 CAUTION!
 If a child needs to be supported as much as the one in the second picture, do not keep her strapped in her seat for long.
 She also needs periods of free movement and exercise to develop more independent head and body control.
 Keeping her strapped in for too long, or providing too much support after she has begun to gain more control, may actually slow down her progress.
 Seating needs to be changed and supports reduced as the child develops.

-Also, children who do not feel in their butts need frequent position changes, and special cushions.
+Also, children who do not have feeling in their butts need frequent position changes, and special cushions.

 Special seats and wheelchairs need to be adapted not only to the individual child, but also to the particular family, local customs, and community situation.
 For example: